alexkochnev1987/jobflow/README.md

 ## Billing

-Open a new browser window in incgnito mode and go to https://app.shiftyourcareer.de/
+Open a new browser window in incognito mode and go to https://app.shiftyourcareer.de/

 Test cards for billing see [Stripe docs](https://stripe.com/docs/testing?testing-method=card-numbers#visa )